 The Board of Directors shall appoint the Treasurer/ Chief Financial Officer by resolution, which resolution shall set the Treasurer/Chief Financial Officer's annual compensation.
 It shall be the duty of the Treasurer, as Chief Financial Officer of the Corporation, to oversee the financial affairs of the Corporation, report at each regular meeting of the Board of Directors, and participate in preparing the annual report of the Corporation and the filing of all required tax returns and other regulatory reports.
 The Treasurer shall be the Contracting Officer of the Corporation for the disposition of real and personal property in accordance with the provisions of the PAAA.
 The Treasurer shall be the Freedom of Information Officer of the Corporation in accordance with the provisions of the New York State Freedom of Information Law.
-The Treasurer shall perform such other duties as may be assigned to him or her by the Board of Directors with an appointed Acting Treasurer to whom the Board of Directors may designate certain duties of the Treasurer and other such duties as may be assigned to him or her.
+The Treasurer shall perform such other duties as may be assigned to him or her by the Board of Directors or the President.
+From time to time, the Board of Directors may employ or contract with an appointed Acting Treasurer to whom the Board of Directors may designate certain duties of the Treasurer and other such duties as may be assigned to him or her.